 Bergamot oil provides energy whilst calming your nerves and treating depression.
 It also helps with insomnia and reduce any agitation or restlessness.
 Bergamot is also a citrus found in Earl Grey tea, with a distinctive floral aroma and subsequent flavour when enjoyed.
 It is known to reduce corticosterone response to stress in rats, and it can also help treat patients with anxiety and or depression.

 This aromatic European plant comes from the Daisy family and has beautiful yellow daisy like flowers.
-With an acquired taste, it is most often used as a herbal tea.
+With an acquired taste, it is most often used as an herbal tea.
 Chamomile intends to create a peaceful and calming scent which decreases irritability, anxiety, worry and overthinking.
 In a study by the National Center for Complementary and Integrative Health, they found that chamomile capsules ease symptoms of anxiety – it is generally safe to consume.
-However, be wary if you have an allergy to ragweed, chamomile might antagonise your allergy.
+However, be wary if you have an allergy to ragweed, chamomile might antagonize your allergy.

 Rose is at the very heart of many beauty products and bath essence.
 It is the second most popular scent after lavender for relieving anxiety and depression.
 Rose oil has many benefits, but when used in an aromatherapy setting is has distinctive benefits.
 Some benefits are also known to help pregnant women, who may be feeling anxious or experiencing panic attacks.

-This oil is sometimes referred to olibanum – which you may recognise more than its official name. it is a type of essential oil that is used for a wide range of health benefits.
+This oil is sometimes referred to olibanum – which you may recognize more than its official name. it is a type of essential oil that is used for a wide range of health benefits.
 Its primary use is to assist with chronic stress and anxiety.
 When used correctly it can also relieve pain and inflammation, boost your immunity and help fight cancer.